9 Fun Activities That will Help Your Kids Learn the Alphabet

 These are not like old-school letter tracing activities.
 You know what I mean…the ones with all the arrows and numbers.
 I do not like those things!

 Don’t Distract Me! – Arrows and numbers on tracing letters easily distract me.
 I prefer to use a simple green starting dot on my tracing activities.
-The dot provides a visual clue to help kids know where to begin when forming letters.
+The dot provides a visual clue…an easy way to help kids know where to begin when forming letters and I think it’s the best way to help kids with letter formation.

 4. My Favorite – Editable Alphabet Activity Sheets

 Practice letter recognition and phonemic awareness in creative and multi-sensory ways.
-The full set contains lowercase and uppercase editable letter pages, uppercase and lowercase pages without text, 1 full-color editable cover page, and 1 black and white editable cover page.
+The full set contains editable lowercase and uppercase letter pages, uppercase and lowercase pages without text, one full-color editable cover page, and one black and white editable cover page.

-These letter sheets are my favorite alphabet activity because there are so many ways to use them.
+These letter sheets are my favorite alphabet activities for preschoolers because there are so many ways to use them for teaching letters.

 If you want to use materials that coordinate with each letter of the alphabet, check out this article for a HUGE list of material ideas for your letter activities.